113ll3/Ibmclouddocscli/reference/ibmcloud/extend_cli.md

 ## Install a plug-in from a web URL
 {: install-plugin-from-url}

 Use the `ibmcloud plugin install URL` command to install a plug-in directly from a web URL.
-For example
+For example:

   ```
   ~$ ibmcloud plugin install https://plugins.ng.bluemix.net/downloads/bluemix-plugins/auto-scaling/auto-scaling-darwin-amd64-0.2.2